LinaTabla/introBI-visionAirport/README.md

 ## Data importing <a name="raw"></a>
 Import RAW data in SQL Server Management Studio.
 >See **Database_Setup.sql** in *scripts* file
+>In the flat file "exports_luchthavens.txt" you'll have to set the first column to nvarchar(MAX)
 <br>

 ## Data cleaning <a name="cleansed"></a>